top of page

 I can't take time off work, will you make an exception for me?

-Why is there a shop supply fee?
+Why is there a supply fee?

 Cost of supplies have gone up, in addition to other studio overhead.
 The supply fee ensures that my base supplies are covered for each session and not cutting into my hourly wage.